 When the NICU where she was cared for since birth said there was nothing more that they could do for her, and that she would probably not make the year we were devastated.
 We wanted so much for her to be healthy and come home, but 20 to 30 daily spontaneous desaturation episodes (blue spells) meant that she could not.

-Desperate for a second opinion, we contacted Children's Hospital.
+Desperate for a second opinion, we contacted Boston Children's Hospital.

 Coming to Children's

-Within a few days of Samantha arriving at Children's Neonatal Intensive Care Unit (NICU) we met Dr. Rhein, the director of the Center for Healthy Infant Lung Development (CHILD).
+Within a few days of Samantha arriving at Boston Children's Neonatal Intensive Care Unit (NICU) we met Dr. Rhein, the director of the Center for Healthy Infant Lung Development (CHILD).
 Dr. Rhein felt confident that there was something that could be done for Samantha.
-He listened to our concerns, carefully reviewed Samantha's medical history and worked with various disciplines including Otolaryngology, Gastroenterology, Cardiology, and Neurology to make sure that we had a comprehensive plan of care.
+He listened to our concerns, carefully reviewed Samantha's medical history and worked with various disciplines including Otolaryngology, Gastroenterology, Cardiology, and Neurologyat Boston Children's to make sure that we had a comprehensive plan of care.

 When we expressed a desire to be active participants in Samantha's care, Dr. Rhein welcomed us and encouraged us to be part of the decision making process.
 He also took the time to educate us on various tests, medical procedures and diagnoses.
 Since neither I nor my husband are in the medical field this took a lot of time and patience.